 Dental CareWhy good dental health is important

 - Thoroughly cleaning your infant’s gums after each feeding with a water-soaked infant cloth.
-This stimulates the gum tissue and removes food.
+This stimulates the gum tissue and removes food and bacteria.

-- Gently brushing your baby’s teeth with a small, soft-bristled toothbrush and using a pea-sized amount of fluoridated toothpaste.
+- Gently brushing your baby’s teeth with a small, soft-bristled toothbrush and using a pea-sized amount of fluoride toothpaste.

-- Teaching your child at age 2 or 3 about proper brushing techniques and helping your child with brushing and flossing until 8 years old.
+- Teaching your child at age 2 or 3 about proper brushing techniques and continuing to help your child brush and floss until at least 8 years old.

 - Regular visits with their pediatric dentist to check for cavities and possible developmental problems.

-- Encouraging your child to discuss any fears they may have about oral health visits, but not mentioning words like “pain” or “hurt”, since this may instill these possibilities in the child’s thought process.
+- Encouraging your child to discuss any fears they may have about oral health visits, but not mentioning words like “pain” or “hurt”, since this may instill these possibilities in their thought process.

 - Determining if the water supply that serves your home is fluoridated; if not, discussing supplement options with your pediatric dentist.

-- Asking your pediatric dentist about sealant applications to protect your child’s teeth chewing surfaces.
+- Asking your pediatric dentist about sealant applications to protect your child’s permanent teeth chewing surfaces.